asnewman/Kozo/README.md

 - Trailing Stoploss
 - Time scheduled buys
 ## Features to Add
+- A sustainable testing model with a mock API
 - Trailing Stoploss to be independentally ran
 - Add email notification
 - Web UI